hamsadatta/RosBot/Simulation/README.md

 In this project the default version of ROS used is Kinetic.
 To run this project on Melodic version just replace 'kinetic' with 'melodic' in the below commands.

-ROS installation link - http://wiki.ros.org/kinetic/Installation/Ubuntu  (Desktop-Full Install)
+ROS installation link - http://wiki.ros.org/kinetic/Installation/Ubuntu  (Install Desktop-Full)

 ### Installing essential dependencies